 Where are the should we / shouldn’t we arguments?

-We are the objections, the protests, the boycotts?
+Where are the objections, the protests, the boycotts?

 If you’re a charity and won’t take money from the tobacco industry or a payday loan company how can you put your own time and resources in to free #CharityWashing for Amazon?
 That just doesn’t make sense.